 Stay In King’s Cross If You want to stay in one of the coolest areas of central London; Staying at the heart of London’s art community would be ideal; Taking advantage of London’s vibrant live music scene is a must; this is your first time visiting London.

-Best places to stay in King’s Cross:
+Best places to stay in King’s Cross for first-timers:

 luxury ($$$): Rosewood London Located within east walk from Holborn Underground Station, offering easy access to Heathrow Airport, this hotel has an Mirror Room restaurant and spacious guest rooms.